lenjoseph/langgraph_equity_research/README.md

   The graph implements node-level caching with configurable TTLs and dynamic cache policies per agent.
 - **Graph Execution**: The entrypoint of the graph validates that the ticker is valid using yfinance.
   Once validated, the graph fans out to start SEC filings ingestion and parallel execution of most research agents (fundamental, technical, macro, industry, peer, headline).
-  The filings research workflow waits for SEC filings ingestion to complete before executing retrieval and synthesis steps.
+  The filings research workflow waits for SEC filings ingestion to complete, then generates contextual search queries based on trade context, performs retrieval, and synthesizes findings.
   When all agents have completed, an aggregator agent synthesizes overall sentiment for the stock.
   An evaluator agent reviews the aggregator's output for compliance.
 If non-compliant, it provides feedback and the aggregator revises (up to 3 iterations).